Christie Brinkley Rocks White Bikini & Mesh Dress On A Boat

 Meanwhile, Erica wore a tiny, white bikini and a trucker hat.
 The women both wore their hair down, and looked to be enjoying the day.

-In addition, Brinkley shared a photo of her saluting someone while behind the wheels of the boat.
+In addition, Brinkley shared a photo of her saluting someone while behind the wheel of the boat.
 Erica looked just as serious as Christie.
 Pelosini rocked a light sun hat with a ribbon, which she tied under her chin.

 There were additional photos of a small plane that she captured along with the boat.
 Christie also shared more shots of Erica lounging in the boat.